frizzleb/tootsie/README.md

 * `outputs` contains an array of results.
 Each is a hash with the following keys:
     * `url`: the completed file.
     * `metadata`: image metadata as a hash.
 These are raw EXIF and IPTC data from ImageMagick.

+#### Quality setting

+The `quality` setting is an abstraction of the ffmpeg `-qscale` option.
+Tootsie maps to a static scale between 1 and 31.
+This yields constant quality with a variable bitrate (VBR).

 ### Image transcoding jobs